Updated - Oct 15th, 2022

-Let’s look at an important tool used to calculate our pet’s body condition.
+Let’s look at an important tool used to calculate our pet’s body condition: The Body Condition Score.

 A score of one indicates your dog is severely underweight.
 A score of five indicates obesity.
-Some vets use a nine-point scale, but most use a five-point scale.
+Some vets use a nine-point scale, some use a five-point scale – it depends on what they prefer or what scale they were trained on.
 The best example of the Body Condition Score charts representing both scales can be found here by American Animal Hospital Association (aaha.org).

 The areas of evaluation are the hips, waist, and ribs.
 Let’s look at the ribs since they’re the most common way for pet parents to use body condition scoring.